Updated July 10, 2023

-Financial forecasting is an instrument that aids in future planning based on expected income, expenses, and investments.
-For instance, an analyst analyzing companies like Netflix, Amazon, IBM, and Starbucks by financial forecasting can help in understanding the future sales, expenses, Capex, Debt, and valuation of the respective companies.
+Answer: Financial forecasting is an instrument that aids in future planning based on expected income, expenses, and investments.
+For instance, an analyst analyzing companies like Netflix, Amazon, IBM, and Starbucks by financial forecasting can help understand the respective companies’ future sales, expenses, Capex, Debt, and valuation.

-It is an analysis that enables the determination of a company’s long-term growth rate from a financial standpoint.
-This set of actions evaluates the performance and history of previous financials using projection.
+It is an analysis that enables determining a company’s long-term growth rate from a financial standpoint.
+Therefore, this set of actions evaluates the performance and history of previous financials using projection.

 Q2.
 What is the purpose of financial forecasting?
 Why is it important?

 They are also crucial for business planning, budgeting, operations, and funding.
 They even assist executives and external stakeholders in making wiser decisions.
-An economic forecast estimates how much money a company will make in the future, which can help create the annual budget.
+However, an economic forecast estimates how much money a company will make in the future, which can help create the annual budget.

 Q3.
 How to create a financial forecast model for startups?

-Even though startups do not have financial data available initially, they need forecasts to create their action plan.
+Answer: Even though startups do not have financial data available initially, they need forecasts to create their action plan.
 Thus, we can use qualitative methods to make financial forecasts for startups.
-Market research of the industry will help gain insight along with the Delphi method.
+Moreover, market research of the industry will help gain insight along with the Delphi method.

 They can also forecast for another firm from the same industry and similar size.
 That way, they get an approximate idea of the market.